Elsa looms as Floridians, vacationers brace for season's 1st tropical strike

 Gov. Ron DeSantis declared a state of emergency for 15 different counties on Sunday, including Miami-Dade, where recovery teams are still searching through the rubble of the disastrous Surfside condo collapse.

 Officials made the decision on Sunday to demolish the remaining portion of the partially collapsed Champlain Towers South building with Elsa in mind.
-As of Monday, the confirmed death toll from the tragedy is up to 24 fatalities, while over 120 others still unaccounted for, The Associated Press reported.
+As of Monday, the confirmed death toll from the tragedy is up to 28 fatalities, while 117 others still unaccounted for, The Associated Press reported.

 The remaining structure of the Champlain Towers South condo building is demolished more than a week after it partially collapsed, late Sunday, July 4, 2021, in Surfside, Fla.
 (AP Photo/Lynne Sladky)